-I want my son to enjoy the fairytale of christmas and encourage him with whatever he wants to believe and do but as a parent I feel conflicted because I want him to be able to identify reality from the fairytale marketing rubbish where the story of Santa Clause is used to sell toys to parents/kids for money.
-In his life he must know the difference so he is not clueless.
+I want my son to enjoy the fairytale of christmas and encourage him with whatever he wants to believe.
+As a parent I feel conflicted because I want him to be able to identify reality from the fairytale marketing rubbish where the story of Santa Clause is used for a capital gain.
+In his life he must know the difference so he is not tricked into falsehoods.
 I want him to identify a tall story from a short one.

 Eventually he did fall asleep on the lounge.